Car bomb kills one and wounds five in Libya's Benghazi

-BENGHAZI, Libya (Reuters) - One person was killed and five wounded in Libya’s eastern city Benghazi on Sunday when a car bomb exploded at a funeral for an assassinated army officer, security and medical sources said.
+BENGHAZI, Libya, Dec 8 (Reuters) - One person was killed and five wounded in Libya’s eastern city Benghazi on Sunday when a car bomb exploded at a funeral for an assassinated army officer, security and medical sources said.

 When relatives and friends gathered for his funeral at noon On Sunday a car bomb exploded in the crowd.